FoxtrotLima850/fundraising-progress-website/README.md

 A website for displaying the progress along a route and a justgiving donation link.

-# Things you need to use this
+# Things you need to use this code to make your fundraising website
 This website will not work out of the box.
 You will need to set up the following:
 - MySQL Database (see below)
 - mapbox access token